MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Getting_Started.md

 This article will give you an overview of the product and guide you through how to get started with Windows IoT Enterprise.

 ## What is Windows IoT Enterprise?
 Windows IoT Enterprise is a full version of Windows Enterprise that delivers enterprise manageability and security to IoT solutions.
 Windows IoT Enterprise shares all the benefits of the worldwide Windows ecosystem.
 It is a binary equivalent to Windows Enterprise, so you can use the same familiar development and management tools as client PCs and laptops.
 However, when it comes to *licensing and distribution*, the desktop version and IoT versions differ.
+Today there are two releases of Windows IoT Enterprise: Windows 10 IoT Enterprise and [Windows 11 IoT Enterprise].

 > [!NOTE]
 >
-> Windows IoT Enterprise offers *both* LTSC and SAC options, and OEMs can choose the one they need for their devices.
+> Windows 10 IoT Enterprise offers *both* LTSC and SAC options, and OEMs can choose the one they need for their devices.
+At this time Windows 11 IoT Enterprise is only available as an [annual release](/lifecycle/faq/windows#windows-11).
 For more information on how to reach out to a [Windows IoT Distributor](https://aka.ms/IoTDistributorList) or how to purchase a license, review [Licensing & Usage](./Commercialization/Licensing.md).

 ## Why Do Customer Choose Windows IoT Enterprise?